BotanAtomic/Graviton/README.md

 MySQL-Connector by Apache: for JDBC mysql

+HikariCP by Zaxxer group : for JBCD mysql pool connection

 Slf4j & Logback for loggers

+Lombok : for use @Annotation

 <p align="center">Thank's to Return for his help > <a href="https://github.com/Romain-P/">Romain-P</a></p>